leadhomesa/csharp-guidelines/code-reviews/general.md

 1. Add unit tests to test the logic introduced
 1. Note the test cases in your pull request in plain english so we know which scenarios have been tested

 **Note** The above scenario is an ideal and mostly applies to new functionality.
 Dependening on the extent of the spaghetti you were dealing with, a PR for a refactor can get quite hairy.
-In these cases, try and keep any additional changes minimal or propely point out any changes that you made and why.
+In these cases, try and keep any additional changes minimal or properly point out any changes that you made and why.

 #### For database models